Song structure is crucial to writing great music.

 Remember how I said that you already know what good structure sounds like?
 That’s because we can all feel out a song’s basic framework as we’re listening to it.

 Good structure feels right.
-You know it when you hear it because nothing feels jarring, disorienting, or endlessly boring.
+Nothing feels jarring, disorienting, or boring.
 You can listen along without any red flags or question marks appearing, like “Where is this going?
 How long have I been here?”

 They’re stoked.
 You’re stoked!
 You’re all ready to get on the road.